-• Expected outcomes, outputs and proposed activities
+Expected outcomes, outputs and proposed activities

-Outcomes Outputs Proposed Activities Greater coherence across UN missions and enhanced coordination throughout the UN System to deliver effective support to address TNT Enhanced good- practice knowledge sharing on responding to TNT Maintain active Serious and Organized Crime (SOC) Focal Point Network through monthly VTCs, newsletter, annual capacity- building workshop, and ad-hoc sharing of good practices Enhanced implementation of peacekeeping- intelligence in Police Components Greater coherence of UNPOL crime peacekeeping- intelligence structures Uphold situational awareness on PKI and organize in-mission training to strengthen knowledge of criminality and peacekeeping- intelligence.
+Outcomes Outputs Proposed Activities Greater coherence across UN missions and enhanced coordination throughout the UN System to deliver effective support to address TNT Enhanced good- practice knowledge sharing on responding to TNT Maintain active Serious and Organized Crime (SOC) Focal Point Network through monthly VTCs, newsletter, annual capacity- building workshop and ad hoc sharing of good practices Enhanced implementation of Peacekeeping-Intelligence in the Police Components of DPO Missions Greater coherence of UNPOL crime peacekeeping-intelligence structures Maintain PKI Focal Point Network through bi-monthly meetings, addressing challenges put forward by the focal points and sharing lessons learned

-Concrete remote and in-mission support for implementing PKI within Police Components Reinforced operational and technical capability of UNPOL to support host- State law enforcement agencies in cross-border cooperation and fighting impunity for serious crimes Reinforced SOC capabilities and awareness of TNT Stronger capacities to support host-State LEA Conduct assessments on PKI implementation and crime intelligence capacity of UNPOL Support deployments of Specialized Police Teams sourced from Member States on SOC-related thematic areas Contribute to programs from partners (DPO- or UN-wide as well as external) that include criminal justice and/or crime intelligence aspects
+Concrete remote and in the field support for implementing PKI within the Police Components Reinforced operational Reinforced SOCs Conduct desk reviews and SOC and technical capability of capabilities and assessments UNPOL to support host- awareness of TNT State law enforcement Support deployments of Specialized Police agencies in fighting Stronger capacities Teams sourced from Member States on impunity for serious crimes to support host-State SOC related thematic and cross-border LEA and their cooperation National Central Contribution to programs from partners Bureau of (DPO- or UN-wide as well as external), that INTERPOL include criminal justice and/or criminal intelligence aspects

-• Implementation timeline
+Implementation timeline

-One year (January to December 2024).
+One year (January to December 2023).

-• Explain how the project will further the implementation of the A4P+ priorities.
+Explain how the project will further the implementation of the A4P+ priorities.

-The project is aligned with the A4P and A4P+ commitments and priorities through promotion of enhanced coherence and interoperability across Police Components' support to host States in tackling transnational threats.
-Further, the A4P initiative calls for better trained and equipped uniformed personnel and more integrated analysis to strengthen national ownership and capacity.
-Enhancing UNPOL and host-State capabilities to identify and analyze the main drivers of conflict and spoilers to sustainable peace will help to achieve such outcomes.
+The project is aligned to the A4P and A4P+ shared commitments and priorities through promotion of enhanced coherence and interoperability across police components' support to host-States in tackling transnational threats.
+Further, A4P initiative calls for better trained and equipped uniformed personnel and more integrated analysis to strengthen national ownership and capacity while A4P+ has the fight against impunity, particularly accountability for crimes against peacekeepers, at its core.
+Enhancing UNPOL and host-State capabilities to identify and analyse the main drivers of conflict and spoilers to sustainable peace will help to achieve such outcomes.
 Strategic partnerships, particularly with UNODC and INTERPOL, allow for the development of joint activities and best use of comparative advantages.

-• How have gender aspects been included in the design and implementation of the project?
+How have gender aspects been included in the design and implementation of the project?
 How does it help the Department implement its women, peace and security and gender parity commitments?

-Serious and organized crime, especially in the form of cybercrime, disproportionately affects women and children.
-Effectively implemented SOC and cyber-threat assessments will highlight specific risks to vulnerable populations by organized crime groups.
-This will enable host States to prioritize threats through analytical products and enhance decision-making.
+Serious and organized crime disproportionately affects women and children.
+Effectively implemented SOC threat assessments will highlight specific threats to vulnerable populations by organized crime groups.
+This will enable host States to prioritize threats through analytical products and rationalize decision-making on how best to address such threats.
 Reducing the negative impact and fostering greater peace and security in conflict and post-conflict settings lays the foundation for women to participate in civil society and contribute to conflict prevention, peacebuilding and peace sustainment.
 Gender aspects will be considered throughout the process, including through consultation with the Police Gender Officer, awareness-raising through female police networks and ensuring gender parity in terms of workshop speakers and participants.